AdvancedModularManikin/amm-tiny/README.md

 This repository contains the AMMDK k66f code.
 It currently includes both the endpoint for the remote api and several application-specific endpoints.

+This git repository uses submodules.
+After pulling code, run `git submodule update` to ensure the submodules are on the correct version.

 # Usage

 You need the [GNU ARM Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) which you can install from the [debian](https://packages.debian.org/buster/gcc-arm-none-eabi) repos.
 You also need embedded `gdb` and `openocd` > 0.10.0.
 To install build requirements and other development tools: